What is the National Police Misconduct Reporting Project (NPMRP)?

 Why not use police department misconduct records?

-There are over 17,000 law enforcement agencies in the United States.
+There are about 18,000 law enforcement agencies in the United States.
 Most states have laws on the books that either prevent those departments from releasing disciplinary and internal investigation records or permit those agencies to keep those records secret.
 Even if it were feasible to submit public records requests to each law enforcement agency in the U.S. to give us all disciplinary and complaint records for an entire year, it is safe to say that the vast majority of agencies would be unresponsive.

 Why do you hate cops?

 This project is about police misconduct.
 There is a fundamental lack of information about police misconduct in the U.S. and we are simply trying to do what we can to find the truth about how extensive a problem police misconduct really is, what types of misconduct are most prevalent, what factors increase or decrease the likelihood of police misconduct, and what trends might affect police misconduct rates.

 Also, ordinary citizens are not the only people who become victims of police misconduct, sometimes police officers themselves are victims of misconduct and we track those reports as well.
 Police misconduct affects everyone, the public and police alike.
 By being open and transparent about police misconduct, this project can help police do their jobs better since gaining the trust of the public helps them gather the information and cooperation they need to do their jobs effectively.